Christian Philip Hoeck

 I will be on the academic job market in 2024/2025.

-My research interests are labor and macro economics.
+My research interests are labor economics and macroeconomics.
 My research focuses on how firm-level behaviour affects wages and prices.

 In Spring 2023, I visited the Economics Department at the University of California, Berkeley, hosted by Prof. Benjamin Schoefer.